corverroos/rscylla/README.md

 Mapping multiple streams to a single reflex stream is therefore a little different.

-rsylla basically sliced the CDC streams into fixed time windows that are streamed one window at a time.
+rsylla basically slices the CDC streams into fixed time windows that are streamed one window at a time.
 The start of the time window is used as the cursor, not the events themselves.
 Once all events in the window have been streamed, the cursor is updated to the next window and the cycle begins again.

-A CDC stream `EventID` consists of two parts:
+A `rscylla` `EventID` consists of two parts:
  - A pointer to the row.
-The rows primary key.
+The CDC log row's primary key.
  - A cursor to the start of the time window.
 The generation and timestamp.

 ```